Aparnajr2000/Music_recommendation_system/README.md

-# Music_recommendation_system
+# Music Recommendation System
 **Project Overview:**

 A music recommendation project that uses clustering to categorize music genres based on audio characteristics.
 We're using a Kaggle dataset that includes popular Spotify songs as well as audio feature information for each one.

 **Goals:** To identify similarities between these audio features and categorize music genres based on those similarities.
-This way, we can recommend music that users are likely to like!"
+This way, we can recommend music that users are likely to listen!

 **Data Source:**